-Attendance: Students are required to attend all lectures and workshops and participate actively in the course discussion.
+Attendance: 20% of final grade.
+Students are required to attend all lectures and workshops and participate actively in the course discussion.
 While students might use their laptops to take class notes, students are asked to be respectful of others and not work on other things on their laptops during class.
 As per GSAPP policy, absence of more than two classes (excused and unexcused) results in a failing grade.
-(20% of final grade)

-Assignments: Complete and submit all assignments on the respective due dates (30% of final grade).
+Assignments: 30% of final grade.
+Complete and submit all assignments on the respective due dates (30% of final grade).
 Assignments will be carried out individually.
 While student interaction and collaborative learning in encouraged students have to carry out all work required to finish assignments on their own unless an assignment specifically requires a group in which case each individual will receive the same grade as others in the group.
 Assignments are timestamped on Courseworks and should be uploaded before the time noted on the assignment due date/time.

-Exams: There will be 1 mid-term assessment during the semester and a final written exam (50% of the final grade).
+Exams: There will be 1 mid-term assessment during the semester and a final written exam (50% of the final grade, each exam is worth 25%).
 The mid-term and final exam will be open book/computer; students are expected to bring relevant materials to the classroom and use their computers for the mid-term and exam.
+Exams may be administered on Courseworks.